 Students, employees, and the Socorro community can use Tech's athletic facilities.
-The Gym is comprised of two large multipurpose gyms, a martial arts room, a weight and fitness room, a bouldering wall, two racquetball courts, and one squash court.
-Additional recreational areas include a large, multiuse athletic field and tennis courts.
+The Gym is comprised of two large multipurpose gyms, a newly renovated weight and fitness room, a new bouldering wall, one racquetball court, and one squash court.
+Additional recreational areas include a large, multiuse athletic field, sand volleyball pit and a new multipurpose turf court.

-Students are encouraged to take part in intramurals, which include soccer (indoor and outdoor), basketball, softball, and volleyball.
-Classes include aerobics, yoga, weight training, rock climbing, and more.
+Students are encouraged to take part in intramurals, which include soccer (indoor and outdoor), basketball and volleyball (sand and indoor).
+Classes, through the Community Education Department, include bootcamp, yoga, pilates, weight training, rock climbing, and more.

 Tech's sports club program provides opportunities for participating at a higher level of competition.
 Sports clubs serve as avenues for working with people toward mutual goals, while developing leadership skills.
 These clubs are formed, developed, directed, and controlled by members and are registered with, and operate through, the auspices of the Department of Physical Recreation.
-Sports clubs include baseball, biking (road and mountain), caving, climbing, golf, martial arts, paintball, men's and women's rugby, shooting, men's and women's soccer, men's and women's volleyball, and ultimate Frisbee.
+Sports clubs include badminton biking (road and mountain), caving, climbing, Esports, golf, martial arts, paintball, men's and women's rugby, shooting, men's and women's soccer, co-ed volleyball, and swimming.
 (These clubs will vary from year to year and are dependent on student interest).
-For more information about joining a club or starting one, e-mail Dave Wheelock, Sports Club Coordinator, at david.wheelock@nmt.edu.
+For more information about joining a club or starting one, e-mail Gearoid Dunbar, Sports Club Coordinator/Rugby Coach, at gearoid.dunbar@nmt.edu.